zhenrong-wang/co2/README.md

 # 4 Bugs and Communications

-This code was written years ago, I didn't continuously develop it.
+This code was written years ago, and I didn't continuously develop it.
 Therefore, bugs may occur.

 If you are interested in this project, please submit issues to this repo.
 I'd be glad to communicate on any issues.